mvdnbrk/robin/README.md

 ---

 #### Prewired Flight Case (What’s Already Connected)
-- Inside the flight case, the Denon SC5000M players are linked to the X1850 via RCA (audio) and Denon Link (Ethernet) and the internal power harness is connected (3x plugs on one distro strip).
+- Inside the flight case, the [Denon DJ SC5000M Prime](https://www.denondj.com/sc5000m%20prime-sc5000mprimexus) players are linked to the [Denon DJ X1850 Prime](https://www.denondj.com/x1850%20prime-x1850primexus) via RCA (audio) and Denon Link (Ethernet) and the internal power harness is connected (3x plugs on one distro strip).
 - The [Netgear GS108](https://www.netgear.com/business/wired/switches/unmanaged/gs108/) switch is mounted and connected to the players/mixer internally.
 - External connections you still need to make on-site:
   - Mains power to the flight case